dcmouser/mewlo/testing/utests/testhelpers/testsite1/views/readme.txt

-The views folder is for template views.
+The views folder is for template views for the site.